colindean/plaintextaccounting_workshop/0200_basic_exercises.md

 different amounts of a different object!
 You'll learn more on commodities in @sec:commodities.

+Line 11 in @lst:common_transactions notes an effective date relationship.
+This says that the transaction started on `2020/07/15` but it wasn't effective until `2020/07/23`.
+This is useful for tracking when a posting was debited and when the other was credited.
+You can sort by the effective date, too.
+See the [`ledger` docs on Effective Dates](https://www.ledger-cli.org/3.0/doc/ledger3.html#Effective-Dates) for a more in-depth explanation.

+The last line in @lst:common_transactions includes a _balance assertion_.
+This is a powerful way to assert that, after this posting and transaction are processed, the balance of this particular account should be a known amount.
+This is tremendously useful for reconciliation with statements but can also be a source of pain during manual entry.
+Treat balance assertions like regression tests – tests that warn when fixed bugs come back – and use them when you are really certain about a balance.
+This workshop doesn't use balance assertions beyond this because of the inherent difficulty in tracking them down.
+Learning to use them is an exercise left to the reader!

 Listing: Common transaction examples {#lst:common_transactions}

 ```{.ledger pipe="ledger -f - print | tee walkthrough.ledger" .numberLines}